flexera-public/flexera-plugins/aws/rs_aws_compute/README.md

-# AWS VPC Plugin
+# AWS Compute Plugin

 ## Overview
-The AWS VPC Plugin integrates RightScale Self-Service with the basic functionality of the AWS VPC.
+The AWS Compute Plugin integrates RightScale Self-Service with the basic functionality of the AWS Compute.

 ## Requirements
 - A general understanding CAT development and definitions
   - Refer to the guide documentation for details [SS Guides](http://docs.rightscale.com/ss/guides/)
 - Admin rights to a RightScale account with SelfService enabled
-  - Admin is needed to set/retrieve the RightScale Credentials for the VPC API.
+  - Admin is needed to set/retrieve the RightScale Credentials for the Compute API.
 - AWS Account credentials with the appropriate permissions to manage elastic load balancers
 - The following RightScale Credentials
   - `AWS_ACCESS_KEY_ID`